viamrobotics/docs/docs/tutorials/custom-base-dog.md

 {{% alert title="Note" color="note" %}}

 When you call srv.serve(), the default host and port is localhost:9090.
-This can be changed by passing in a host and/or port parameter to the serve function.
+If you want to use a different host or port, pass it as a parameter to the serve function.

 {{% /alert %}}